Creating Your Own React Validation Library: The Developer Experience (Part 3)

 Trusted by 200,000+ folks.

-So we’ve already seen how we can implement the basic parts of our validation library, and how to add all the nice-to-have features we needed.
-This final part of this series will focus on improving the user experience for the people that will use our validation library: the developers.
+The user experience from a developer point of view is seriously lacking.
+We don’t get any helpful warnings when we misspell words, misuse APIs or, well, anything, really!
+We’ve already seen how we can implement the basic parts of our validation library, and how to add all the nice-to-have features we needed.
+In this final part of this series, Kristofer Giltvedt Selbekk will focus on improving the user experience for the people that will use our validation library: the developers.

 If you’ve been following along this little article series, you’ve now learned how to put together your very own validation library.
 It can handle almost any challenge you can throw at it, and it even helps out with accessibility concerns!
 Its only downfall is that it sucks to work with.